sdiehl/wiwinwlh/tutorial.md

 * aeson-pretty

-These days it is best to avoid the pretty printer and use the standard [prettyprinter] library which subsumes most of the features of these previsious libraries under one uniform API.
+These days it is best to avoid the pretty printer and use the standard `prettyprinter` library which subsumes most of the features of these previous libraries under one modern uniform API.

 prettyprinter
 -------------